 Once you have created the clinical note (or once it has automatically been created for you), you can begin entering patient records, including case notes, letters, referrals, reports and assessments.
 Formatting your records is similar to formatting in Microsoft Word, and you can format text and paragraphs, move text, add tables and lines.
 You can also add images and dynamic terms, as well as select your preferred template.

-For clinical notes attached to an appointment/invoice, you can add fees and edit invoice fee amounts while writing clinical notes.
-First click the down arrow next to the invoice number, then:
+For clinical notes attached to an appointment/invoice, you can add fees and edit invoice fee amounts while writing clinical notes by clicking the down arrow next to the invoice number:

-Deleting a fee: click the Delete icon next to the fee and confirm that you want to delete the fee.
+Deleting a fee: click the Delete (X) icon next to the fee ae nd confirm that you want to delete the fee.

 Click the up arrow next to the invoice number to collapse the view.